jbjd/Image-Viewer-In-Python/README.md

 # Image-Viewer-In-Python
 a Lightweight Image Viewer written in Python 3.9

-An image viewer with the intend of being fast and simple; Images are always fullscreened and in high quality.
+An image viewer with the intent of being fast and simple; Images are always fullscreened and in high quality.
 Currently includes a button for deletion, renaming, and file info, but more features might be added in the future.
 All buttons are on a transparent bar that comes and goes when you click, so nothing clutters the screen.

 Other features I plan to add: